apache/bigtop/bigtop-deploy/vm/vagrant-puppet-vm/README.md

 * Choose the ecosystem you want to be deployed by modifying components in vagrantconfig.yaml

 ```
-components: "hadoop,hbase,yarn,..."
+components: "hadoop, hbase, yarn,..."
 ```

-By default, Apache Hadoop, YARN, and Apache HBase will be installed.
+By default, Apache Hadoop and YARN will be installed.
-See `bigtop-deploy/puppet/config/site.csv.example` for more details.
+See `bigtop-deploy/puppet/hieradata/site.yaml` for more details.

 ##Example:

-5) Run hbase-test.sh to evaluate the deployment.
+Run hbase-test.sh to evaluate the deployment.

 ```
 ../utils/hbase-test.sh